 The time required to complete the Care Certificate will vary between individuals, however it should take around 12 weeks for a full-time member of staff.

-Although the Care Certificate is not referenced directly in CQC Key Lines of Enquiry, they do require that registered organisations employ fit and proper persons (Regulation 19) and the Care Certificate can support this.
+CQC reference the Care Certificate in the guidance for two their regulations; organisations should employ fit and proper persons (Regulation 19) and have adequate staffing (Regulation 18).
 Read about CQC’s official position here.

 Anyone that an employer deems occupationally competent in an area of the Care Certificate can assess it – no training qualifications are required.